brettchalupa/learn_ruby_with_specs-solutions/README.md

 - A little bit of time spent coding before, [The Ruby Quickstart](https://www.ruby-lang.org/en/documentation/quickstart/) is helpful here
 - Comfort with running commands via the Terminal, Shell, or Command Prompt
 - An understanding of the difference between code and tests/specs.
 Programmers write tests (a.k.a. specs), which is code that tests what other code does.
-This help ensure everything is working correctly.
+This helps ensure everything is working correctly.

 ### Why Ruby